Why Are Astigmatism Contacts Uncomfortable?

 Also known as RGP or GP lenses, these maintain their shape on the eye, helping to mask corneal irregularities and provide clear vision.
 RGP lenses require even more exact fitting than soft toric lenses because they're less flexible.

 These specialized contacts feature unique design elements to address astigmatism effectively.
 Stabilization methods, such as truncation (a slightly flattened bottom edge) or thin zones at the top and bottom of the lens, help keep the lens properly aligned.
-Small markings or rotation markers on the lens surface help eye care professionals verify proper orientation during fitting.

 Common Causes of Discomfort